Green Infrastructure

-GrowNYC's Green Infrastructure Toolkit is designed to educate homeowners, community gardeners and others interested in storm water management techniques which can help minimize the effects of rainfall on water bodies in cities that have combined sewers and other places that experience flooding and storm water problems.
+GrowNYC's Green Infrastructure Toolkit is designed to educate homeowners, community gardeners and others interested in storm water management techniques that can help minimize the effects of rainfall on water bodies in cities that have combined sewers and other places that experience flooding and storm water problems.
 The photographs, detail drawings, material lists and text provide a starting point for those interested in utilizing these practices in their homes, gardens and communities.
-The toolkit also includes a printable PDF version of green infrastructure techniques.

 THE PROBLEM

-In New York City wastewater treatment plants, rain events cause water runoff, domestic sewage, and industrial wastewater to be directed to the waterways around the city creating what are called Combined Sewer Overflows or CSOs.
-Every year, more than 27 billion gallons of sewage and dirty rainwater are discharged into New York Harbor during CSOs.
+In New York City, a combined sewer system causes water runoff, household sewage, and industrial wastewater to be combined and sometimes overflow into nearby waterways in what is called a Combined Sewer Overflow or CSO.
+Every year, more than 27 billion gallons of contaminated wastewater are discharged into New York Harbor during CSO events.

 THE SOLUTION

-CSOs can be mitigated with sustainable solutions, some of which we've collected below in our Green Infrastructure Toolkit.
-Rainwater harvesting, bioswales, rain gardens, downspout planters, green roofs, permeable paving, and enhanced tree pits are just a handful of green infrastructure techniques that we can use to relieve the strain on sewer systems.
+CSOs can be mitigated with green infrastructure design, some of are highlighted below.
+Rainwater harvesting, bioswales, rain gardens, downspout planters, green roofs, permeable paving, and enhanced tree pits are just a handful of green infrastructure techniques that we can use to relieve the strain on our sewer system and prevent pollution in our waterways.

 Rainwater Harvesting